 During the war, the shadow economy did not decrease.
 According to various estimates, it amounted to 20 to 30% of GDP, and remained at this level.

 As experts note, it was precisely because of the war and decreased control that the share of underground vodka, cigarettes, and fuel increased significantly.
-According to calculations by the Economic Expert Platform, in the first three quarters of 2023, from 6 to 12% of motor fuels were sold in the shadows, that is, without paying taxes and excise taxes (the average figure for three quarters was 10%), from 13 to 23% of tobacco products (on average - 18%) and from 30 to 47% of alcoholic beverages (on average - 38%).
+According to calculations by the Economic Expert Platform, in the first three quarters of 2023, from 6 to 12% of motor fuels were sold in the shadows, that is, without paying taxes and excise taxes (the average figure for three quarters is 10%), from 13 to 23% - tobacco products (on average - 18%) and from 30 to 47% of alcoholic beverages (on average - 38%).

 According to the head of the financial committee of the Verkhovna Rada, Daniil Getmantsev, only non-payment of excise taxes and evasion of personal income tax through salaries in envelopes causes a hole in the budget, a shortfall of UAH 200 billion.
 The volume of manipulation with tax invoices is UAH 1.5 billion monthly.
 In 2022, 18 billion UAH were raised.
 “Spins” (fictitious tax credit) took at least UAH 16 billion from the budget last year.
 “Conversion centers” another 20 billion UAH. budget losses for the year.